johnszen/HuaweiP40/README.md

 ## Slack

 My company use slack.
-Open the app, sign in wioth Google works fine.
+Open the app, sign in with Google works fine.

+## Banking app

+### ANZ GoMoney

+Tried on first day, not able to login.
+On second day, it suddenly worked.
+- Open ANZ GoMoney
+- Enter user-id and password -> enter verification code (sent through SMS)